Last Updated: November 2, 2024

 Harry How/Getty Images

-Since becoming a referee, Hochuli headed the officiating crews for Super Bowl XXXII and Super Bowl XXXVIII.
-In addition to his Super Bowl experience, he officiated numerous playoff games and many other regular season games.
-He also served as the head of the NFL Referees Association, the union which represents NFL game officials.
+Since becoming a referee, Hochuli has headed the officiating crews for Super Bowl XXXII and XXXVIII.
+In addition to his Super Bowl experience, he has officiated numerous playoff games and many other regular-season games.
+Ed also served as the head of the NFL Referees Association, the union that represents NFL game officials.
 The union was responsible for negotiating a new contract for the officials prior to the 2001 NFL season.

 Personal Life